pekrau/notebook/README.md

 # notes

 Simple app for personal notes on your local machine using the browser as interface.

+Features:

+- Markdown
+- Links and backlinks between notes.
+- Any hierarchic structure allowed.
+- Hashtags in note text..
+- Data stored in ordinary files in a transparent manner.
+- Files of any kind may be stored.
+- The entire dataset is read in on startup.
+No need for a separate database.
+- Being a Flask app, uses your browser for navigation and editing.
+- Keep separate notebooks (sets of notes) which can easily be switched between.

+Future features:

+- Publish using GitHub pages.
+- Create MS Word file.
+- Create PDF file.

 Written in Python 3.6.
 Uses: